 20.33 Jo: You mentioned meditation.
 Could you tell us how spirituality or mindfulness fits for you?

-- 11: For myself it has been very important to have a meditative practice: a prayerful practice.
+- 11: For myself, it has been very important to have a meditative practice: a prayerful practice.
 It has been very important for my patients as well.
-We spend more and more time talking about this issues in my seminars.
+We spend more and more time talking about these issues in my seminars.
 It is understanding this that gives us the inner motivation to sustain these diet and lifestyle changes.

 22.13 Jo: We’re excited about your new book The Wahl’s Protocol Cooking for Life.
 Can you tell us about the genesis of this book and what people can expect?

-- 31: Resistant starch feeds the health promoting bacteria living in our bowels.
-When rice is warm it is more easily digestible by the human and when it is cold it is becomes less easily digestible by the human and will fertilize the bacteria.
+- 31: Resistant starch feeds the health-promoting bacteria living in our bowels.
+When rice is warm it is more easily digestible by the human and when it is cold it becomes less easily digestible by the human and will fertilize the bacteria.
 Caution: don’t eat raw potato starch.
 I have a very simple solution: 9 cups of vegetables.
 You want to poop snakes.